 When you and your partner become parents, it’s easy to forget that you’re also a couple.
 Though you may not be able to go out as often as before, make sure you schedule in some date nights.
 Get the grandparents to babysit and spend an evening in each other’s company.
 Get dressed up and agree to talk about something other than the baby.

 Having a baby is hard work and those first few months are exhausting.
 Don’t feel guilty about taking some time for yourself.
 Self-care is not selfish.
-It’s is vital for the well-being of both you and your baby.
+Whether you go to the Victorian Cosmetic Institute, go on dates, or sleep more – it’s is vital for the well-being of both you and your baby.
+You can more information here if you’re wanting to look into liposuction.